|

 It is to see who arranged the petals on a flower

-and because you have so seen them
+but you have seen them . . .

-you became a poor artist or a monk or a renunciate or a parent or a thief
+you became a poor artist or a monk or a renunciate

-You are both saint and sinner
+You are saint and sinner

 lover and hater